peromaric/turtle_mover/README.md

 # turtle_mover
-A game where two robot turtles battle for salad - my ROS2 practice.
+a game where two robot turtles battle for salad - my ROS2 practice.

-Absolutely need to enter the following into terminal: xhost local:root
+absolutely need to enter the following into terminal: xhost local:root

 this enables the forwarding of turtle sim gui to your machine